Filmo: Description

 The 16 mm Filmo cameras all take 16 mm film on a 100 ft daylight spool, although some versions can also take 400 ft external magazines.

 Spring wind is standard, although some Filmos have provisions for attachment of a 12 V DC or AC motor.
 A crystal-sync motor was developed for the Eyemo and later adapted to the Filmo.

 In 1927, the camera was equipped with a three-lens turret (Model C).
 Early turret models used a variable drum finder (Models D and DA) or sets of separate finder lenses matched to each focal length on later cameras (Models DL and DR).

 Early versions (The Filmo 70A and 70C) were designed for two or three speeds, either 8-16 frame/s, 16-32 frame/s, 12-16-24 frame/s or 16-24-32 frame/s.
 Starting with the Model D in 1927, most versions could shoot a range of speeds up to 64 frames per second (8-12-16-24-32-48-64 frame/s), although there was a superspeed version, the 70-B (1925), designed to run at a single speed of 128 frame/s.
 This produced an extreme slow-motion effect and was used for motion analysis.
 The Model 70-E (1935) was a turretless version of the Model D, with a shorter range of speeds (8-16-24-64 frame/s).

 The camera was built to the most precise standards in the industry, and is still popular with student filmmakers.
-Durable and ruggedly built, it was standard equipment for U.S. military combat cameramen from World War II thru Vietnam, and the workhorse silent news-gathering camera for TV stations from the 1950s through the 1970s, when electronic news gathering (ENG) on video tape began to replace 16 mm film.
+Durable and ruggedly built, it was standard equipment for U.S. military combat cameramen from World War II through Vietnam, and the workhorse silent news-gathering camera for TV stations from the 1950s through the 1970s, when electronic news gathering (ENG) on video tape began to replace 16 mm film.
 Most varieties are very common, but special models like the Model 70-B, and the 70-DB (Golf Model, 1931) are quite rare, and the Filmo 70-AC Morgana Color System camera (1932), while advertised briefly, is unknown in any extant examples and may never have gone past the prototype stage.